Because Kirkhaugh Bridge is currently broken, alternative routes are described at the beginning of the route instructions.

 Max height: 475m; Min height: 270m; Total Climb: 161m;

-- carry on the Pennine Way to Thompson’s Well Bridge and return on the east side of the river, following the road and footpath through Barhaugh Park, meeting up with the Isaac’s Tea Trail on the east side of Kirkhaugh Bridge.
+- Carry on along the Pennine Way or walk beside the railway line to Slaggyford and Thompson’s Well Bridge then return on the east side of the river, following the road and footpath through Barhaugh Park, meeting up with the Isaac’s Tea Trail on the east side of Kirkhaugh Bridge.
+(This is the Northern detour in the blog).
+See Map; or

 Alston Market Cross to Kirkhaugh footbridge